jimliddle/GeminiPDATips/README.md

 **a** - Reply all; <br/>
 **n** Calendar view in-app if BlackBerry Calendar is installed

+### Launcher

+**BlackBerry Launcher** - I use the [BlackBerry Launcher](https://play.google.com/store/apps/details?id=com.blackberry.blackberrylauncher).
+It enables keys to be used to launch Apps but on single press and long press.
+Note however that you need use [Screen Rotation Control](https://play.google.com/store/apps/details?id=bong.android.androidlock) with it to ensure it works in Landacape mode.
+In fact you should use Screen Rotation Control anyway to force any Apps that won't work in landscape mode to work.

 ### Calendar

 **Default Calendar** - The default Calendar is really not nice and simply not fit for purpose on a device such as this